redecentralize/alternative-internet/README.md

 ### eDonkey network (eD2k)
 [eDonkey network](http://en.wikipedia.org/wiki/EDonkey_network) is a decentralized, mostly server-based, peer-to-peer file sharing network best suited to share big files among users, and to provide long term availability of files

+### Enigmabox

+The [Enigmabox](http://wiki.enigmabox.net/) is a ready to use cjdns appliance. cjdns is a public-key crypto network protocol, the fingerprint is your IPv6 address.
+This means, your IP is your identity.
+So we can use it for various useful things, e.g. as an email address or a phone number.
+We will start preparing existing internet services like email or VoIP to use cjdns in this decentral manner.
+Our goal is to encrypt the entire internet, make crypto accessible and make secure and decentralized internet services available for the rest of us.

 ## F

 ### Firecloud